Sustainable Urban Food Production

 Washington, DC 7/29/2020

-The benefits of Urban Agriculture/gardening: short transportation, therefore less spoilage, fresh and organic.
+The benefits of Sustainable Urban Agriculture: short transportation, therefore less spoilage, fresh, organic and more nutritious.
 Urban gardens help to reduce the urban heat-island effect, plants are major sequesters of air-pollutants, and they also prevent stormwater runoffs the major source of water pollution.
 Gardens are therapeutic and it is not only for the elderly.

 The first and most important step is to creat a healthy soil.
 When the soil is healthy the plants will be healthy.
 To improve the soil quality, which in D.C is mostly clay, I use my own compost.
 I also grow compost crops to enhance the quality of the compost therefore the soil.
 For example, I grow corn and sunflowers to improve carbon and nitrogen in the compost.
 Nitrogen and Carbon are important for plant growth.

 Beans or legumes fix nitrogen from the air into the soil that the plants can use as a natural fertilizer.

 Sunflower will provide support for the beans vine to climb on.

 Squash shades the ground, preventing weed growth and create a good, moist environment for the other sisters to thrive on.